 What’s Next

-- Now: Running my own service cluster managing a handful of customer clusters (friends, family, early adopters)
+1. Now: my own service cluster managing a handful of customer clusters for friends, family, and a few early adopters

-- Soon: Documenting the architecture, open-sourcing the management tooling
+2. Soon: documenting the architecture and open-sourcing the management tooling